TechGrounds-Cloud8/cloud8-Killian97/assignments answers w4/AWS-07/AWS-07.md

 # EBS
+Learn about volumes and how to create apply and get acces to them.

 ## Key terminology
 - ***LSBLK command:*** is used to display details about block devices and these block devices(Except ram disk) are basically those files that represent devices connected to the pc.